NC Maternity Center Breastfeeding-Friendly Designation Program

 - Society for Maternal-Fetal Medicine (SMFM): Statement: SARS-CoV-2 Vaccination in Pregnancy

-- The Academy of Breastfeeding Medicine: Considerations for COVID-19 Vaccination in Lactation
+- The Academy of Breastfeeding Medicine (ABM): Considerations for COVID-19 Vaccination in Lactation

-- Centers for Disease Control and Prevention: Vaccination Considerations for People Who are Pregnant or Breastfeeding
+- Centers for Disease Control and Prevention (CDC): COVID-19 Vaccines While Pregnant or Breastfeeding

 - North Carolina Department of Health and Human Services

-- The Center for Disease Control and Prevention (CDC) Coronavirus (COVID-19) Resources for Pregnant and Breastfeeding Women
+- Centers for Disease Control and Prevention (CDC) Coronavirus (COVID-19) Resources for Pregnant and Breastfeeding Women

 - World Health Organization (WHO) Breastfeeding and COVID-19